baongov/titit/README.md

 # TwitSplit

-This is a web service that allow users to post their message.
+This is a web service that allow users to post their message and split posted message if it has longer than 50 charaters.

 ## Introduction
 A npm named [Create React App](https://github.com/facebookincubator/create-react-app) was used to initial project.
-A React application will run on port 3000.
-Besides, there is a Nodejs server using Express tool.
-This server runs on port 4000.__
+Besides, Redux, React Bootstap and Firebase are other tools applied in this project.

+Main feautures:
+* Post/Delete message with/without login
+* Split message if it has longer than 50 character
+* Login with Google account

 See demo by click [here](https://assignment-twitsplit.firebaseapp.com/)